MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-linux-agent-install.md

 ---
 ms.assetid:
-title:  Linux Agent for System Center Preview 1711 - Operations Manager
+title:  Install agent and certificate on Linux computers using the command line
-description: This article describes the new Linux agent and how to install it manually from the command-line.
+description: This article describes the new Linux agent and how to install manually on System Center Preview 1711 - Operations Manager.
 author: mgoedtel
 ms.author: magoedte
 manager: carmonm